link to ringley website

 Responsive image

-Is there an evacuation plan for your block?
-If you don't know - find out.
+If you don't know the evacuation plan for your building, now is the time to find out.
 Would you stay put if a fire broke out in your block?
-As the first phase report of the Grenfell Tower Inquiry is published, the flawed stay put policy used on the night of the devastating fire is now under intense scrutiny.
+As the first phase of the construction-to-begin-under-1225m-government-contract--'>construction-to-begin-under-1225m-government-contract--'>Grenfell Tower Inquiry report is published, the stay put policy used on the night of the devastating fire is under intense scrutiny.

 Solar panels on flats - what you need to know